Surfing 2 meter day at Ujung Bocur

 South Sumatra is not Bali or the Mentawais

 Surfers visiting the Krui area are often mystified when the surf in Bali, Java and the Mentawais is pumping on the same day the surf around Krui is small or even flat.
-A map of Indonesia, understanding the South Easterly trade winds and the predominat swell direction quickly removes this mystery.
+A map of Indonesia, understanding the South Easterly trade winds and the predominant swell direction quickly removes this mystery.

 South Westerly Facing Coastline